-Research has shown that dense breasts can be 6 times more likely to develop cancer and can make it harder for mammograms to detect breast cancer.
+Research has shown that dense breasts can be twice as likely to develop cancer as nondense breasts and can make it harder for mammograms to detect breast cancer.

 Research shows a link between exercising regularly at a moderate or intense level for 4 to 7 hours per week and a lower risk of breast cancer.

 Smoking causes a number of diseases and is linked to a higher risk of breast cancer in younger, premenopausal women.
 Research also has shown that there may be link between very heavy second-hand smoke exposure and breast cancer risk in postmenopausal women.